Division leaders: Scranton/WB (North), Durham (South), Louisville (West)

 NEW YORK-PENN LEAGUE

-Division leaders: Staten Island (McNamara), Jamestown (Pinckney), Lowell (Stedler)
+Division Leaders: Staten Island (McNamara), Batavia (Pinckney), Lowell (Stedler)

-There's a great race brewing in the Pinckney Division, where Jamestown has a 1.5-game lead over Batavia and 2.5-game lead over Auburn.
-Whoever finishes in second place in that division will most likely secure the Wild Card spot.
-Streaking Staten Island has a three-game advantage over equally hot Hudson Valley in the McNamara Division, while Brooklyn is just four games off of the pace.
-Meanwhile, over in the Stedler Division, Lowell is the only team with a winning record.
-The Spinners lead Oneonta by 4.5 and both Tri-City and Vermont by six.
+The Pinckney Division continues to be the most intriguing division in the league, as Batavia has just shot out to a half-game lead over Jamestown.
+Meanwhile, Auburn has lost five straight games and is now five games back.
+Whoever finishes in second-place in that division will most likely secure the Wild Card spot.
+Staten Island has won eight straight games and now has a four-game lead over Hudson Valley in the McNamara Division, while Brooklyn is five games off of the pace.
+Meanwhile, down in the Stedler Division, Lowell has a healthy 6.5-game lead over Oneonta.

 The Arizona League is not broken up into divisions, which results in a simple playoff format of first-half winner vs. second-half winner.
-The Giants are currently at the top of the second-half standings, although the Rangers, Padres and Cubs are all within four games.
+The Giants are currently at the top of the second-half standings, although the Padres have won seven straight games and are now just 1.5; games off of the pace.
+The Rangers (3.5 back) and the Cubs (4.5 back) are also in the running.

 GULF COAST LEAGUE

-Division leaders: Phillies (North), Dodgers (East), Pirates (South)
+Division Leaders: Phillies (North), Dodgers, Nationals (East), Pirates (South)

 Benjamin Hill is a contributor to MLB.com.
 This story was not subject to the approval of the National Association of Professional Baseball Leagues or its clubs.